MaxStrandberg/movieDB/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 A movie database webpage with movie- and actor search made for fun using the movie db api.
+Also made a feedback form that saves name and feedback to firebase database and a page that shows saved feedbacks.

 ### Screenshots
 Searching for movies